Ravendwyr/tpp-scripts/README.md

 Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) to scan for and detect bot accounts in the chosen channel's chat room.
 The userlist is compared with a list of bots on [TwitchInsights](https://twitchinsights.net/bots) and [TwitchBotsInfo](https://twitchbots.info/bots) and prints detected bot accounts into the terminal window.
 Each account is only printed once to reduce spam.

-This script does not save data to the hard-drive, however it does read the included `botcheck-safe.txt` and `botcheck-marked.txt` to filter out false positives from the output.
+This script can save user data to `user_data/<username>.json` however this is disabled by default.
+It also reads the included `botcheck-safe.txt` and `botcheck-marked.txt` to filter out duplicates and false positives from the output.
+Saving user data can be easily enabled by removing the comment blocks surrounding the code.

 `botcheck-safe.txt` is intended to be a manually maintained list of false positives while `botcheck-marked.txt` is intended to be a manually maintained list of accounts marked as bots in the stream's database.
 If the `--ignore-safe` flag is included in the command, the contents of `botcheck-safe.txt` will be ignored.
 If the `--ignore-marked` flag is included, the contents of `botcheck-marked.txt` will be ignored.
-It is not recommended or necessary to use these flags as they are provided mostly for debugging purposes.
+It is not recommended nor necessary to use these flags as they are provided mostly for debugging purposes.

 The script checks the names on inital boot, when a new message comes in, or when a user joins or leaves the chat and doesn't stop until terminated.